klack/klack.cloud/README.md

 After the script is run you will be given a link to finish setup.

 ## Home Page
-Visit http://your-domain.com.internal to visit your home page.
+Visit `http://your-domain.com.internal` to access your home page.

 ## Cloud Drive
   - Use the following settings